WylieYYYY/getinfo-csharp/README.md

 - Executable is compiled so no installation is required on target device for `unitinfo.js` generation;
 - Using asynchronised batch request, has the same speed as `getinfo.py`;
 - Has the same interface as `getinfo.py`;
+- Extra `amend` function for amending overrides to the map quickly;

 ### Setup
 #### On any desktop device with administrative right: